sandeep-kota/Turtlebot-Path-Planning-CPP/README.md

 The link for the sprint review document can be found here - [link](https://docs.google.com/document/d/1372jK7DAAn1wwATMmXONC1Ds_ZeT41WqeLHxTDLHxzQ/edit?usp=sharing)

-The link for the presentation for the final project presentation is - [link](https://docs.google.com/presentation/d/1AcX80SA0h2jXYvXMIJos0L63M6Ya1XcCkGXFJuR2B6w/edit#slide=id.p)
+The link for the presentation for the final project presentation is - [link](https://docs.google.com/presentation/d/1AcX80SA0h2jXYvXMIJos0L63M6Ya1XcCkGXFJuR2B6w/edit?usp=sharing)

+Thi link for the video of the simulation is - [Link](https://www.youtube.com/watch?v=weTAFZW-aLw&feature=youtu.be)

 ## Project Overview